-The Technology Management Framework is modelled as one of the four TGF delivery processes, but tis concerned with more than "just" the delivery of services using ICT.
-Its focus on the SOA rype the document
+Figure 7: Overview of the Technology Management Framework The Technology Management Framework is modelled as one of the four TGF delivery processes, but it is concerned with more than "just" the delivery of services using ICT.
+Its focus on the SOA paradigm is key to an approach that puts citizens at the centre of a service ecosystem with many stakeholders, roles and systems involved.